grantjenks/python-sortedcontainers/docs/djangocon-2015-lightning-talk.rst

 never had it before” has worn thin.
 It is time that Python offered a full range of collection classes out of the box, including sorted ones.

-Ladies and gentlemen, the SortedContainers library.
+Ladies and gentlemen, the :doc:`Sorted Containers<index>` library.
 Thank you.

 .. _`Accompanying Slides`: http://bit.ly/socoin5